Cybergate9/meteostick.js/README.md

 ## meteostick.js
 Node.js code for communicating with the [Meteostick](http://www.smartbedded.com/wiki/index.php/Meteostick).
 Receives data from weather station via meteostick and outputs as CSV, JSON or into a SQLite database.

+It's all a bit rough around the edges at the moment but whats here works..

+The short version is meteostickrx.js running continuously updating a sqlite3 db, then upload2wow.js reads the last values from that database on a timer schedule (default 15 mins) and upload to your WOW site (e.g http://wow.metoffice.gov.uk/tabulardata?&siteID=952386001)

 ### Files

 #### msfirsttest.js